Association of Retired Faculty

 Emeritus Colleges Featured -- An October, 2013 article in the publication "Inside Higher Ed" discussed the emerging role of emeritus colleges on university campuses and the expectations of today's retiring faculty.

 Changes in the GABA Benefit for TRS Retirees, Current Status.
 The Guaranteed Annual Benefit Adjustment (GABA) temporarily remains at 1.5%.
 A preliminary injunction was granted to MEA-MFT and six other plaintiffs that prevented a reduction (from 1.5% to 0.5%) in the GABA on January 1, 2014.
-The TRS web site has additional information on the lawsuit to maintain the Guaranteed Annual Benefit Adjustment at the rate in place before the 2013 legislature passed a bill that reduced that benefit.
+A trial on that lawsuit is scheduled for March 9, 2015.
+The TRS web site includes a page with current information on the lawsuit to maintain the GABA at the rate in place before the 2013 legislature passed a bill that reduced that benefit.

 The purpose of the Association of Retired Faculty of Montana State University - Bozeman is to foster the